 There is a paradigm shift coming, Timimi says.
 We will abandon in psychiatry the absurd metaphor, borrowed from the rest of medicine, of illness and cure and start seeing ourselves as philosophical guides who help patients to understand suffering, even psychosis, as a narrative that they own and to some extent control.
 Improvement as it may develop with this change is the success of the patient, not of the therapist or a medication.

-I don’t think you have to be working in healthcare to appreciate the value of this fine statement of a long-overdue proposed change.
-Somehow its being at times rough around the edges only helped me understand it as the real deal.
+I don’t think you have to be working in healthcare to appreciate the value of this fine statement of a long-overdue proposed rethinking of the practice of psychiatry.
+Somehow this book’s being at times rough around the edges only helped me see it, like minor imperfections in something made by hand, as the real deal.
 Highly recommended.